 Unless an individual is issued a Desk Appearance Ticket (DAT), anyone who is the subject of a new arrest must be arraigned by a judge before he or she may be released.
 While bail is not required for most non-violent criminal offenses pursuant to the new bail reform laws, a court appearance is still required and the defendant will be held in a detention center or booking facility for a lengthy period of time before that may occur.
-Unlike most of New York, defendants in New York City are still not being produced to appear physically in court because of the virus.
+Unlike most of New York, defendants in New York City are still not being produced to appear physically in court following an arrest because of the virus.
 Instead, the arraignments occur virtually by video.
 As it takes longer to coordinate virtual arraignments, inmates are waiting longer in detention facilities before seeing a judge – routinely up to 36 hours.
 Because of the risks inherent in being held in a detention center or booking facility while bail is determined, we urge anyone who has been arrested or is the target of an investigation to immediately secure an attorney to negotiate a DAT – which is discretionary under certain circumstances – so that they may be released from the precinct and held for the minimum amount of time.
 Notably, we are seeing more defendants charged with felonies being granted DATs as a result of our intervention than prior to the beginning of the pandemic.

 Federal Arrests in the Southern and Eastern Districts of New York

-New arrests, either via criminal complaint or indictment, are still being processed by federal magistrate judges.
-In the Southern District of New York, the court houses located at 500 Pearl Street in Manhattan and 300 Quarropas Street in White Plains remain open, but arraignments are only occurring at 500 Pearl Street.
-The courthouse located at 40 Foley Square in Manhattan is closed.
-While defendants are being produced to 500 Pearl Street for arraignments and bail arguments on new arrests, all other participants, including judges and lawyers, appear virtually and are not in the courtrooms during the proceedings, except for the judge, who has the option of presiding over the matter in person, and court personnel.
+New arrests, either via criminal complaint or indictment, are being processed by federal magistrate judges.
+In the Southern District of New York, the court houses located at 500 Pearl Street in Manhattan and 300 Quarropas Street in White Plains remain open – and arraignments are again occurring at both locations.
+While defendants are being produced to these courthouses for arraignments and bail arguments on new arrests, all other participants appear virtually and are not in the courtrooms during the proceedings, except for the judge, who has the option of presiding over the matter in person, and court personnel.
 The same is true for the Eastern District of New York – new arrests are still being processed, however, arraignments and detention hearings are occurring virtually.
 These procedures have made lengthy confidential communications between defendants and counsel difficult – and as such, it is imperative that one facing a potential arrest retain an attorney at the earliest possible moment to ensure a sufficient opportunity for the preparation of a bail application.

 Pending Cases in New York and Coronavirus’ Impact

 Most New York City courthouses (New York, Kings, Queens, Bronx and Richmond Counties) remain open at this time, however, their operations are limited.
 While in-person proceedings had previously been ramping up with the resumption of limited jury trials, those efforts have recently been paused.
-Still, certain hearings are occurring in person, such as emergency applications and requests for orders of protection and the review of bail.
-Recently, New York City courts entered phase two of their return to normal operations, which includes the return of certain family court cases to in-person appearances.
-All other New York State courthouses have entered phase three, which permits in-person appearances for select criminal plea and sentencing proceedings for defendants on bail, preliminary hearings for defendants being held in jail on felony complaints, and arraignments of defendants issued desk appearance tickets.
+Still, certain hearings are occurring in person, such as emergency applications and requests for orders of protection and the review of bail, as well as certain family court matters.
+Additionally, felony guilty pleas and sentencings are occurring in person in most counties within New York City, as well as some appearances for incarcerated defendants.
+The same is true of Nassau and Suffolk counties, whereas in much of upstate New York, appearances in criminal courts are commonly occurring in person.
 While you should check with your attorney, most previously scheduled court appearances and all upcoming jury trials are again been adjourned due to the uptick in the virus this fall.
 Most courts are instead holding virtual status conferences with attorneys in hopes of resolving cases or keeping those with voluminous discovery or complex issues moving forward.

-Time limits for the commencement of nearly all actions and filings have been extended to July 6, 2020 by Gov. Cuomo, however, this no longer applies to CPL § 180.80 as it did in March, April and May of this year.
+While previously, the time limits for the commencement of nearly all actions and filings were extended, this is no longer the case as it applies to most criminal actions.
 This means that if prosecutors cannot indict a non-bailed felony defendant within 120 hours of arrest (or 144 hours in the case of an intervening weekend or holiday) a preliminary hearing will be ordered by the court or the defendant must be released.
 At this preliminary hearing, the People will have the burden of establishing reasonable cause to believe that the defendant committed a felony.
 This exists when evidence or information which appears reliable discloses facts or circumstances which are collectively of such weight and persuasiveness as to convince a person of ordinary intelligence, judgment, and experience that it is reasonably likely that the offense was committed and that the defendant committed it.
 New York CPL § 70.10(2).
 While this places a low burden on prosecutors, they are required to establish reasonable cause through non-hearsay evidence.
 This means it is likely that the complainant or other witnesses will testify – and as such, will be subject to cross-examination by defense counsel long before trial.
 Notably, in New York City, these preliminary hearings are conduct virtually, whereas elsewhere they may be conducted in person.
 Additionally, the previous suspension permitting prosecutors to hold off on indicting an individual charged in a felony complaint has now ended

 Federal Cases in the Southern and Eastern Districts of New York

-Officially, both the Southern and Eastern Districts of New York remain open for business, however, new jury trials have been curtailed – in the EDNY until September 2020 – and most other appearances are occurring by telephone or video conference.
+Officially, both the Southern and Eastern Districts of New York remain open for business with a few “test case” jury trials ongoing at each, although most other appearances are occurring by telephone or video conference.
 In the Eastern District of New York, the chief judge has specifically authorized the use of video conferencing for detention hearings, initial appearances, preliminary hearings, waivers of indictment, arraignments, revocations of supervised release, and misdemeanor guilty pleas.
 Additionally, judges in the Eastern District of New York are permitted to conduct felony guilty pleas and sentencings virtually if they cannot be put off without serious harm to the interests of justice.
 In the Southern District of New York, 500 Pearl Street has remained open only to hear urgent criminal matters (arraignments / bail applications and reviews) and judges may conduct guilty pleas and sentencings in person by special arrangement.
 All other operations are either conducted virtually or put off, except for guilty pleas and sentencings, which may occur in person at the discretion of the judge.
 Despite court appearances being put off, discovery is still being reviewed by lawyers, motions are being filed, and dispositions are being negotiated as they would normally.
-While the districts employ a four phase opening plan, both remain in phase one with the return of select courthouse staff and no immediate plans to return to business as usual.

 Early Release from Incarceration